sruthi13/Trainproject/README.md

          System.out.println("");
         }
-     System.out.println("\n\n1.)The most popular train (day and time)\n" +
-"2.)
-Least popular train (day and time)\n" +
-"3.)
-Whether 6.04 train is more popular than the 9.04 train\n" +
-"4.)
-Whether 6.04 train on Monday is more popular than the 6.04 train on Tuesday\n" +
-"5.)
-Which two trains is more popular where day and time is specified by the user\n" + "6.)
-Display a list of all trains (day, time) where passenger numbers were below 50\n" + "7.)
-Average number of passengers travelling on the 12.04 train over the three days (Monday, Tuesday, Wednesday)\n" + "8.)
-Average number of passengers travelling where day and time is specified by the user\n"+ "9.)Exit");
+     System.out.println("\n\n1.)The most popular train (day and time)\n" +"2.)
+Least popular train (day and time)\n" +"3.)
+Whether 6.04 train is more popular than the 9.04 train\n" +"4.)
+Whether 6.04 train on Monday is more popular than the 6.04 train on Tuesday\n" +"5.)
+Which two trains is more popular where day and time is specified by the user\n" +"6.)
+Display a list of all trains (day, time) where passenger numbers were below 50\n" +"7.)
+Average number of passengers travelling on the 12.04 train over the three days (Monday, Tuesday, Wednesday)\n" +"8.)
+Average number of passengers travelling where day and time is specified by the user\n"+"9.)Exit");
          choice=t.nextInt();